No products in the cart.

 Heat treating (if done in-house) is a critically important step in the knifemaking process.
 It’s also one that when it goes wrong it can go wrong very quickly, resulting in cracked or warped blades that either get chucked into a corner of the shop or need careful straightening post heat treat.

-Far better in my opinion is simply to take that stress out of the equation altogether and go with plate quench for a 100% bulletproof setup, with repeatable results.
+A far better option is to take all the stress out of the equation altogether and go with a plate quench for the perfect quenched blade that’s hard and straight every time.

 Why would you want to use quench plates?

-Plate quenching is the recommended method for heat-treating as it will give a more optimal hardening response than air quenching (faster) and will keep blades straighter than oil quenching.
+Plate quenching is the recommended method for heat-treating air-hardening steels (most stainless steels) as it will give a more optimal hardening response than air quenching (faster) and will keep blades straight and true.

 There are two main reasons to use quench plates in the home shop: